flight-blender

 Introduction and objectives

 This quick start is for local development/testing only.
-For a more detailed “Production” instance, see the currently under development Production Deployment document.
+For a more detailed “Production” instance, see Production Deployment repository.
 The main difference between local development and production is that for production, you will need a full-fledged OAUTH server like Flight Passport or others.
 For this quickstart, we will use the simple authentication/token generation mechanism that requires no additional server setup.
 In this quickstart, we will:

 1. Create a .env file